Life in Extremes

 Its projects over the years have been diverse, but current interests include:

-- The study of the habitability of aqueous environments on Mars and their preservation
+- The study of the habitability of aqueous extraterestrial environments, including Mars and icy worlds.

-- The study of the habitability of icy moon oceans
+- The study of the preservation of biomarkers in extreme conditions, including extraterrestrial environments.

-- The colonisation of rocks and the way in which communities develop in rocky planetary crust
+- The colonisation of planetary rocky crusts (geobiology) and the way in which organisms adapt to and get preserved in rocky planetary environments.